-Never before has a novel encapsulated downtrodden, depression-era Los Angels like John Fante’s Ask the Dust.
-And it’s not up for debate.
+Never before has a novel encapsulated downtrodden, depression-era Los Angels like John Fante’s Ask the Dust, and it’s not even close.

 It’s a pure masterclass through and through, one of the greatest pieces in the literary canon without even trying.
 It’s often been touted as the Left Coast’s answer to Gatsby, their Great American Novel.

 The way Fante describes the city and goes into deep, ruthless detail about its poor and struggling underbelly is nothing short of stunning.
-He makes even the hardest and hungriest of times beautiful.
-And that’s why we love him.
+He makes even the hardest and hungriest of times seem beautiful.
+And that’s where his greatness lies.

 “Los Angeles, give me some of you!
 Los Angeles come to me the way I came to you, my feet over your streets, you pretty town I loved you so much, you said flower in the sand, you pretty town!”John Fante, Ask the Dust

-But we almost never go to read it.
-It took more than fifty years for the novel to get its proper place in bookstores worldwide, letting it become the classic that it is today instead of being lost in the literary shuffle forevermore.
+But we almost never got to read it.
+It took over fifty years for the novel to get its proper place in bookstores worldwide, letting it become the classic that it is today instead of being lost in the literary shuffle forevermore.